 The questionnaire does not contain the explicit issue of further integration, but it does elicit a prospective judgment about 'things going in the right/wrong direction'.
-Admittedly, this question is too generic in order to detect the respondent's position on specific issues, which we will examine later.
-However the EU/Home-country partition is important because the attitude towards more integration has to be framed in comparison with the alternative represented by the home country (Rose and Borz 2016).
+Admittedly, this question is too generic in order to detect the respondent's position on specific issues, whereas the attitude towards further integration may be dependent on which kind of integration - we shall go back to this issue later.
+By itself, the EU/Home-country partition is however important because Europe has to be framed in comparison with the alternative represented by the home country (Rose and Borz 2016).

-There are four possible choices: EU-R(ight), EU-W(rong), H(ome)-R, H(ome)-W. Table 1 presents the descending ranking of countries according to responses for each choice.9 It also includes the average values for the EZ countries, the No-EZ countries and the EU as a whole.
+There are four possible choices: EU-R(ight), EU-W(rong), H(ome)-R, H(ome)-W. Table 2 presents the descending ranking of countries according to responses for each choice.
+It also includes the average values for the EZ countries, the No-EZ countries and the EU as a whole.

-As can be seen, the top EU-R countries are mostly new accession countries; none of them belonged to the EZ in 2014.
+As can be seen, the top EU-R countries are mostly new accession countries; only Estonia belonged to the EZ in 2014.
 Indeed, the EZ ranks much lower than the No-EZ.
 By contrast, the top EU-W countries are all EZ countries so that on this dimension the EZ ranks much higher than the No-EZ.
 It therefore seems that the EZ is a liability for the feelings towards Europe.
 The attitude towards the home country is more mixed geographically, but the EZ as a whole ranks lower than the No-EZ for positive judgements, and higher for negative ones.